 At the start of this process an internal working group was set up to help update and refresh the ATS.
 The purpose of the group was to work collectively to identify the goals, aims and needs for a renewed ATS, whilst linking the vision to other relevant local and national policies and strategies.
-The group comprised of officers from, Transportation, Development Management, Strategic Planning and Development along with a representative from HITRANS.
-A peer review and discussion took place and a new vision was collectively developed for the future of Active Travel in Moray.
-Following on from the consultation however, the Vision Statement was then revised and collectively developed with consultees for the future of Moray.
+The group comprised of officers from, Transportation, Development Management, Strategic Plans and Delivery along with a representative from HITRANS.
+A peer review and discussion took place and a new vision was collectively developed for the future of Active Travel in Moray;

-'To create a culture and environment where active travel is embedded within our communities as the automatic and obvious choice for everyday journeys to school, work and leisure by: providing a safe, integrated and accessible network for all.'
+'To create a culture and environment where active travel is the number one choice for short everyday journeys to school, work and leisure, by providing excellent active travel connections and accessibility through a safe, integrated, accessible network that supports economic development and the needs of local communities.'